The Bankrate promise

-On the other hand, an insurance cancellation means that your policy is cancelled at any time other than the renewal date.
+On the other hand, an insurance cancellation means that your policy is canceled at any time other than the renewal date.
 Cancellations can only happen for very specific reasons.
 Once you purchase a policy, the insurance company usually has 60 days to decide not to offer you long-term coverage by issuing a cancellation.
-After that, there are only three reasons an insurance policy can be canceled:
+After that, there are typically only three reasons an insurance policy can be canceled:

 - You have not paid your premiums, causing a lapse in coverage.